fe4960/Binomial_test/README.md

-Code to reproduce simulations and real data analyses in the paper "A novel statistical method for identification of likely benign variants" by Wang et al
+Code to reproduce simulations and real data analyses in the paper "A novel statistical method for identification of likely benign variants"

 Citation:
 A novel statistical method for interpreting the pathogenicity of rare variants